Should sales tax be listed separately on receipts?

 Yes.
 Washington sellers can advertise that sales tax is included in the price of their goods, or that the seller is paying the sales tax.

-Are there requirements for advertising that tax is include in the selling price?
+Are there requirements for advertising that tax is included in the selling price?

 Yes.
-The following conditions must be met in order to include the sales tax in the selling price:
+The following conditions must be met to include the sales tax in the selling price:

 - The words “tax included” must be listed next to the advertised price.
 The print size would need to be at least half as large as the advertised price.